Ascending and Descending: Background and influences

 Ascending and Descending was influenced by, and is an artistic implementation of, the Penrose stairs, an impossible object; Lionel Penrose had first published his concept in the February 1958 issue of the British Journal of Psychology.
 Escher developed the theme further in his print Waterfall, which appeared in 1961.

 Two earlier Escher pictures that feature stairs are House of Stairs and Relativity.

+The work is referenced in The Simpsons' 1991 episode "Brush with Greatness".

 Architectural influences

-The architecture is influenced by terraced building structures and stone construction techniques characteristic of Amalfi Coast towns, particularly Atrani where Escher spent considerable time during his 1931 and 1934 visits.
+In a 1969 letter, Escher attributed the architecture of his prints to the southern Italian buildings he had seen in Amalfi Coast towns, including Atrani, which he had depicted in his work of the early 1930s.

-Escher documented the Mediterranean architectural influences in this work, stating: "When it comes to architecture, in my prints I have been strongly influenced by southern Italian buildings, where Norman, Romanesque, Saracen and Moorish influences can often be distinguished."
+Escher documented the Mediterranean architectural influences, stating: "When it comes to architecture, in my prints I have been strongly influenced by southern Italian buildings, where Norman, Romanesque, Saracen and Moorish influences can often be distinguished."
 He described a preference for "bread roll domes, flat, whitewashed roofs, and plastered walls" and stated that "almost all these elements I saw on the Amalfi coast."